twfraley/JobSite/README.md

 Right now the site admins can only create, edit, and delete job listings through the Django admin portal; Ideally this would be accomplished in-app, or at least the admin portal should be styled and formatted for different levels of admin users.

 Still to-do:
+- [ ] Create "save as PDF" option (or ideally a celery email task?) for a user to save their application once they're done.
-- [ ] Create user login, homepage to view all of a particular user's applications
+- [ ] Create user login, homepage for a user to view all of their applications
 - [ ] Incorporate Google Cloud Talent API
 - [ ] Styling - less "default bootstrappy"

-## Technologies and techniques:
+## Technologies and features:
 - Python 3.7
 - Django
 - PostgreSQL
 - Heroku
+- AWS S3 storage (for user-uploaded resumes)
 - HTML5 (Django templates)
 - CSS3 (lots of Bootstrap)
 - reversible data migrations for database populations
 - django crispy forms for form styling
-- .env file for local/production environmental variables
+- separate local/production environmental variables
-- file uploads, storage, and retrieval in server filesystem
+- file uploads, storage, and retrieval in AWS E3 filesystem